 Across all year levels, teams are putting in place age-appropriate acknowledgement and reward systems.
 Each of them aim to provide short, medium and long term incentives aimed to elevate the level of motivation.
 Expected behaviours are acknowledged and exceptional efforts rewarded.

 The focus for the acknowledgement is based around the values of Respect, Achievement and Belonging.
 These behaviours are outlined in our expectations matrix.
-Click here to see the matrix of positive behaviors.

 Alongside the school's push for a growth mindset and challenging learning approach, we are able to provide these frameworks to best support the students to transition toward the competitive nature of VCE.